gluexprotocol/gluing-queue/README.md

 2. Provide missing trade volume, TVL, or chain deployment data.
 3. Request a re-evaluation of your Gluing Score.
 4. Assign a bounty to fast-track integration.

+> NOTE:
+>
+> Before submitting an update to the gluing queue, please ensure your liquidity module has not already been glued to GlueX.
+>
+> The latest list of integrated protocols is available here: [GlueX Integrated Liquidity](https://router.gluex.xyz/liquidity/staging).

 ### **Steps to get added to the queue**
 1. **Fork this repository.**